Auntie Knitter – Knitted Ties E‑shop

 What I’ve Learned

-• Understand the business and customers/users
+• Understand the Business and Users

 / Designs